 All the stories about Haitian voodoo makes us shiver.
 They’re so bizarre and at the same time familiar… We saw already very weird stuff, but in this case the more we learn, the more we get scared.
 Probably because of its power and obscurity behind the rituals of black magic.

-Our first experience related to voodoo is linked to the dolls (African voodoo), not the common voodoo dolls we see the pop culture, we mean the wood figures with iron nails spiked around the body- creepy.
+Our first experience related to voodoo is linked to the dolls (fetiches) in African voodoo, not the common voodoo dolls we see the pop culture – more like the wood figures with iron nails spiked around the body- just creepy.

 “Samedi is often pictured as a tall, handsome black man, wearing a top hat (white or black), a black tuxedo and dark glasses.
 He carries a cane and smokes cigarettes or cigars (..), reflecting the practice of Haitian burials.
 Other representations show him with a more skeletal appearance.
 He is regularly seen swigging alcohol (usually rum) and is known for dancing, disruption, obscenity and debauchery, none of which get in the way of his actual duties of healing those near or approaching death, as it is only Baron who can accept an individual into the realm of the dead.” – Horrorpedia.com

-The symbol above (slightly adapted) is the Baron’s Vèvè, a religious symbol (mostly used in Haitian voodoo) used to guide the Loa and will serve as his representative during rituals.
+The symbol above (slightly adapted) is the Baron’s Vèvè, a religious symbol (mostly in Haitian voodoo) used to guide the Loa, serving as his representative during rituals.

 The Guédé (in the center) is the family of spirits who embody the powers of death and fertility, depending on the tradition followed, Baron Samedi could be seen as a Guédé.
 Papa Guédé/ Ghede is supposed to be the corpse of the first man who died and his physical attributes are very similar to Samedi’s.